deontic/context-path/README.md

 used to add folders to the PATH variable through the context menu (only works on Windows right now) it serves as a convenient, lightweight (~25 KB) utility to add folders to the PATH variable through the context menu (you don't need to open the System Properties window everytime as you normally would).

+## installation
+just download the executable, right click it, select "Run as Administrator" and it is ready to use

 ## usage
 <img src="https://user-images.githubusercontent.com/68165727/188911542-7913bff0-6479-4429-b8be-a84154e27b52.gif" width=512>